kleinbottle/swanlotus/content/blogs/rust-euler-one/rust-euler-one.md

 }
 ```

 I have wrapped the whole code fragment with a `main()` function just as in `C`.
 Moreover, I have learned that `println!` is a macro rather than a function and that it is invoked as shown.
 This has already disheartened me a bit because something too much like `C` or `Java`---with a lot of clunky statements for simple actions---is a step in the _wrong_ direction for an easier-to-use programming language.
-Let us hope it does not rain pickaxes and shovels when we run the code!
+Let us hope it does not rain pickaxes and shovels when we compile the code!

 This time, the code was compiled without a murmur.
 Upon execution, the answer was $232164$.
 Is it correct?
 Or have we tripped somewhere?

 ## Result with `Octave`

 The easiest and laziest way to check the result was to use a naturally vector-based language to verify the above result.
-I chose `Octave` as it is freely available.
+I chose `Octave` as it is freely available, and I know it somewhat.
 Because the natural data structure in `Octave` is a vector or a matrix, I could type out the whole sequence using the syntax `[start:step:end]` and sum it up to get the three sums of multiples.
-The code was so easy, I could write it without reference to paper:
+The code was so easy, that I could write it without reference to paper:

 ```octave
 sum([3:3:999]) + sum([5:5:995]) - sum([15:15:990])